citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 {{< figure src="rinterlaced.png"
     title="" >}}

-## Custom folders for SDMC and NAND Directories ([#5759](https://github.com/citra-emu/citra/pull/5759), [#6014](https://github.com/citra-emu/citra/pull/6014), [#6157](https://github.com/citra-emu/citra/pull/6157)) by [nieldm](https://github.com/nieldm) and [SachinVin](https://github.com/SachinVin) and [vitor-k](https://github.com/vitor-k)
+## Custom folders for SDMC and NAND Directories ([#5759](https://github.com/citra-emu/citra/pull/5759), [#6014](https://github.com/citra-emu/citra/pull/6014), [#6157](https://github.com/citra-emu/citra/pull/6157)) by [nieldm](https://github.com/nieldm), [SachinVin](https://github.com/SachinVin) and [vitor-k](https://github.com/vitor-k)

 Portability is something that has been important to Citra for a very long time.
-Alongside our installer, we also offer manual builds of Citra, with the ability to turn a manual build downloaded from our GitHub releases fully portable.
+Alongside our installer, we also offer loose builds of Citra for manual installation.
+These builds can be used to run Citra in a fully portable way.

+Despite Citra binaries being portable, data such as save files and game files would still be saved to the user data folder on your device, meaning these files would not be portable across various devices.
 Now introducing custom SDMC and NAND directories!
 SDMC is the name of the emulated 3DS SD card in Citra and NAND is the emulated memory chip of the 3DS.
 These are needed as they contain all data about the 3DS games you are playing, including the save files!
 Adding this was a big feat, with the assistance of multiple developers being called in.
 After the initial implementation by [nieldm](https://github.com/nieldm) came a slew of other issues, such as internal issues with the custom paths and every user being accidentally forced to use custom directories for SDMC and NAND!

 All of these issues were ironed out by the joint effort of our developers and we’re proud to say that custom directories for SDMC and NAND are here to stay!